Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data: Introduction

+where $\alpha \approx 0.5$ \citep{Wandel1999,kaspi2000,kaspi2005,bentz2006,bentz2009,bentz2013}.
+This relationship has been independently established through microlensing studies \citep{guerras2013}.
+Its particular value is that the AGN luminosity can thus be used as a proxy for measuring the BLR radius, thus bypassing resource-intensive RM.

+It is nevertheless desirable in many cases to measure $R_{\rm BLR}$ and $M_{\rm SMBH}$ directly.
+However, it is clear that more efficient methods must be found if one wishes to extend RM to higher-redshift, fainter objects.
+One possibility that is being actively pursued is to use multi-object spectrographs on large telescopes to monitor as many as hundreds of quasars simultaneously \citep{Shen2015,king2015}.
+With a large-enough telescope and a wide-enough field of view, the surface density of quasars is high enough to make spectroscopic multiplexing effective.

+Another possibility is to make RM measurements with purely photometric data, using either narrow-band~\citep{haas2011, pozo_nunez2012} or broad-band~\citep{cd12, chelouche2012, edri2012} filters.
+The narrow-band approach essentially reduces to the spectroscopic RM problem by subtracting the continuum contribution to the narrow photometric band containing the broad emission line.

-Recently, several studies~\citep{haas2011, chelouche2012, pozo_nunez2012, edri2012} have proposed that it is feasible to make RM measurements using purely photometric data.
-The cross--correlation of two bands, one on and one off the line, or the auto--correlation of one band on the line, must mathematically have power at both (near) zero lag due to the correlation of the continuum or line variability with itself and at the emission line lag due to the cross--correlation between the line and the continuum.
-This by no means implies the existence of separate peaks, but only that the presence of the line emission leads to a broader correlation function. \citeauthor{chelouche2013}~(2013, hereafter CZ13) proposed a specific approach based on cross--correlation functions~(CCF) with uncertainties estimated from Monte Carlo simulations.
+However, the broad-band case is considerably more complicated because the emission lines and continuum are not easily separable.
+In this case the continuum variability has to be carefully modeled or removed statistically. \cite{cd12} developed a method by looking for an excess cross-correlation signal at non-zero time lags between two broad-band light curves and applied it to a subset of the Palomar--Green quasar sample, finding broad agreement with the spectroscopic RM results, albeit with very large uncertainties.
+The cross-correlation of two bands, one on and one off the line, or the auto-correlation of one band on the line, must mathematically have power near both zero lag due to the correlation of the continuum or line variability with itself and at the emission-line lag due to the cross-correlation between the line and the continuum.
+This by no means implies the existence of separate peaks, but only that the presence of the line emission leads to a broader correlation function. \citeauthor{chelouche2013}~(2013, hereafter CZ13) proposed a comprehensive approach based on cross-correlation functions~(CCF), which takes into account the continuum time lag between two broad bands and estimates model uncertainties using Monte Carlo simulations.
 However, discussions of photometric RM to date have not quantitatively addressed the ability to recover lags accurately as a function of line strength, sampling, and signal-to-noise ratio or made detailed comparisons to the performance of spectroscopic RM.
+Moreover, while the work of CZ13 shows that the existence of a lag can be detected, whether or not it can be measured with sufficient accuracy that the method becomes competitive with spectroscopic RM remains dubious.
+While the problems of photometric RM are both fairly obvious and significant, thorough investigation of the technique is warranted since, as pointed out by CZ13, the community will soon be awash in photometric monitoring data on quasars that we must be ready to exploit fully.